mwbowers/mwbowers.github.io/reference/datagate/datagate-common/dg-error-class.md

 ---
 title: dgErrorClass enum
+description: Represents the different error classes generated as a result of Acceler8DB or Datagate/400 server errors.

 ---

 Represents the different error classes generated as a result of Acceler8DB or Datagate/400 server errors.